-The City of San Diego is now using the California Historical Resources Inventory Database (CHRID) for the management of information related to the City's historical resources.
+The City of San Diego is now using the California Historical Resources Inventory Database (CHRID) for the management of information related to the City's historic resources.
 The home page for the San Diego CHRID is http://sandiego.cfwebtools.com/.
-This database includes information about historical resources that have been designated or listed on the National Register and resources that have been identified as part of a community plan update historical survey.
+This database includes information about historic resources that have been designated or listed in the National Register and resources that have been identified as part of a community plan update historical survey.
 We encourage the public's use of this data.

 Is my property historical?

 My property has been designated a historical site ...
 Now what?